FazalLabBCM/TrimMapCount/docs/index.md

 Rename your raw FASTQ files so that each file name has these 5 things (in order and separated by underscores):
    1. **Subcellular location** (can't contain an underscore)
-      * Where APEX is targeted and/or which protein the enzyme is fused to
+      * Where APEX is targeted and/or which protein the enzyme is fused to (see the note below if you are not using APEX-seq)
    2. **Experimental condition or "none"** (can't contain an underscore)
       * Could be a time limit, cell type, antibiotic treatment, etc.
    3. **"target" or "control"** (first letter can be capitalized)